rb2k/viddl-rb/README.md

 In both cases we'll name the output file according to the video title.

 Setting the video save directory:
-    viddl-rb http://vimeo.com/38372260 --save-dir=C:/myvideos
+    viddl-rb http://vimeo.com/38372260 --save-dir C:/myvideos

 The --save-dir option works with both absolute and relative paths (relative based on the directory viddl-rb is run from).
-If you want to save to a folder with spaces in it, you have to quote the path like this: --save-dir="C:/my videos"
+If you want to save to a folder with spaces in it, you have to quote the path like this: --save-dir "C:/my videos"

 __Youtube plugin specifics:__